epdoc/node-red-hautil/NODE-RED.md

 adding that code to the global context.

-This is really the easier solution, except it restricts you editing code within the Node-RED editor, you can't use Typescript, and means you can run unit tests like `jest`.
+This is really the easier solution, except it restricts you editing code within the Node-RED editor, you can't use Typescript, and this means you can run unit tests.

-What I do is create a new flow tab, then add an inject and function node to the flow.
+To do this you might wish to create a new flow tab, then add an inject and function node to the flow.
 The inject node is configured to inject once after 3 seconds, and connects to the function node.
 The function node contains code such as the following:

 ```javascript